10 Interesting Facts About Diwali

 8. Dhanteras is celebrated before Diwali, it is believed that Goddess Lakshmi came out of the ocean this day.
 It is believed purchasing gold or silver on this day brings luck to the family hence it is a day when most of the gold is bought in the world.

 9. The festival of Diwali is celebrated on the night of Amavasya and lamps are lit to celebrate the dark night of Amavasya, in the month of Kartik is considered auspicious.
+Gambling during Diwali is admitted as there is a belief, that it brings good luck and prosperity in the year ahead!

 10. The festival of Diwali is a festival of happiness.
 On this day, people of all Hindu religions share happiness among their relatives, friends, etc. to celebrate the festival of Diwali.
 Sweet shops start to decorate, in the markets, shops of firecrackers and sparklers are seen decorating.